gvwilson/fiction/iffy/index.md

 The Marine who had caught the toolboxes paid no attention to the burnt smell as she pulled the battery and ammunition clips from her partner's body.
-*It's the conditioning,* Iffy thought.
+*It's the conditioning,* Iffy thought, swalloing hard to stop herself from throwing up.
 *Like Jeep when he came back.
 She just doesn't feel it.*
-She swallowed hard to stop herself from throwing up.

 The Marines herded everyone down the stairs behind the governor's desk into a narrow zig-zagging corridor that smelled like sweat and machinery.